 In the early C15, the then church became the north aisle etc after the addition of a new nave and chancel to the south and the previous south wall was replaced by an arcade.
 Though the awkward join with the C13 ‘chancel arch’ might suggest there had been a previous one, there is no evidence that this was so.
 The arcade has piers of four clustered shafts, each with a separate capital, and moulded bases.
 The heads are double-chamfered, not moulded, and steeply pointed.
 Such work is unusual in Sussex and though the early C15 work at Arundel and Pulborough differs in detail, their proximity could imply a link, particularly with the former.
 At some time a tower was built, probably at the west end of the new nave, but it is not known what either looked like.

 C19 changes are well documented.
 At an unrecorded date before 1842, the rector restored the chancel, with a new east window and side-windows.
 The latter were inserted in his absence and did not meet his approval, so he had them replaced (WSRO Par 188/4/9).
-In 1842 the rest was restored with a new chancel arch (ibid Par 188/4/8), replacing a round-headed brick one which probably dated from 1754.
+When Sir Stephen Glynne visited the church in 1842 (SRS 101 p271) he noted that the arcade had ‘lately’ been reconstructed.
+This must have been during the rector’s restoration and preceded a further one In 1842 which Glynne refers to in the present and future tenses.
+At this second restoration work included a new chancel arch (WSRO Par 188/4/8), replacing a round-headed brick one which probably dated from 1754.
 A new arch was also inserted between the chancel and the north chapel and a gallery in the north aisle replaced three smaller C18 private ones (ibid Par 188/4/7).
 The only trace of the latter is a small blocked pointed opening high up to the north.
 No architect is known for sure, but a letter to the rector from the Bishop of Chichester mentions plans by ‘Mr Elliott’ (ibid Par 188/4/7), who was probably J Elliott.

 In 1872 C E Giles extended the chancel (ibid Par 188/4/3) by 9 ft with new east triplets of trefoiled lancets there and in the north chapel.
 Unusually, the rere-arches of the side-windows are faced with knapped flint.
 Giles’s partner R Gane in 1876 (ibid Par 188/4/17) added a new south aisle, copying the north arcade, and removed the gallery of 1842.
 This created in effect a hall church, with nave and aisles of the same height.
 All roofs appear to be of this time (that of the south aisle is boarded) and the total cost of the work was £4500 (KD 1899).
 A proposal then to extend the west end, including the rebuilding of the tower, was not carried out.
 As the tower arch and west window were replaced during the ensuing work, the proposal was evidently abandoned quickly.
 The chancel arch was again replaced in 1928 (1), but resembles its predecessor of 1842.
 T F Ford and Harkess added a vestry south of the chancel in 1933 (WSRO Par 188/4/27) and J L Denman did work in 1960 and in 1969-70, when he remodelled the north chapel (BAL/MSS DeJ/8/1).